Schedule view

 Canvas renderer

 Section titled “Canvas renderer”TruePPM ships its own canvas Schedule renderer in packages/web/src/features/schedule/engine/.
 It replaced an earlier SVAR React Gantt integration to remove third-party constraints on drag UX, accessibility (ARIA grid overlay), and dark-mode rendering.
-Three layered canvases (background, bars, interaction) are dirty-rect repainted; row virtualisation is mandatory from the first commit.
+Three layered canvases (background, bars, interaction) are dirty-rect repainted; row virtualization is mandatory from the first commit.
 See ADR-0040 for the full rationale.

 Bar types